Makogai/AnilistHeaven/README.md

 ## About AnilistHeaven

-AnilisHeaven is a project I decided to make because I love Anilist and wanna do something fun for the community and improve my skills.
+AnilistHeaven is a project I decided to make because I love Anilist and wanna do something fun for the community and improve my skills.
 It will have many options such as:

-- Challanges.
+- Challenges.
 - Badge generation.
 - Your list management (Later versions).
 - Profile design tools (Still thinkiing about this one).